coolcarly/coolcarly.github.io/docs/science/health-and-minerals/hydroxyapatite.md

 ---
 title: Calcium for strong bones and teeth...
 What does this mean?
 date: 25-04-2025
-tags: [health, hydroxyapatite, calcium, milk for strong bones and teeth, human diet, oral hygiene]
+tags: [health, biochemistry and geology, hydroxyapatite, calcium, milk for strong bones and teeth, human diet, oral hygiene]
 ---
 *Date: 25 April 2025*
 ## Introduction